 If you are registered severely sight impaired (blind), or if you live in Scotland or Northern Ireland and are unable to perform any work for which eyesight is essential, you can claim the Blind Person's Allowance.

 The Blind Person's Allowance is added to your tax-free Personal Allowance and increases the amount of income you can have each year before you start paying tax.

-If you are on a low income, or you don't pay any tax, you can transfer the Blind Person's Allowance, or part of it, to your spouse or civil partner.
+You can transfer the Blind Person's Allowance, or the unused part of it, to your spouse or civil partner.
 This can be done whether or not they are blind.
 If both you and your spouse or civil partner qualify for Blind Person's Allowance you can claim an allowance each.